isbeorn/nina.docs/docs/tabs/framing.md

     * Allows you to specify the source of an image to utilize in the Framing Assistant.
 Possible options are:
         * **Digital Sky Survey**: Fetch an image of the object from a sky survey server.
 This requires an internet connection
         * **Sky Atlas**: N.I.N.A.'s own database of objects.
 Circles representing approximate target sizes will be displayed
         * **From File**: Load an existing JPEG, GIF, PNG or TIFF image of an object.
+When an image is provided through **From File**, the configured [Solver](../advanced/platesolving.md) is used to determine the coordinates and orientation of the image.
+Alternatively, for FITS and XSIF files the WCS header coordinates are used if present.
-        * **Cache**: Utilize images from a local cache of images there have already been downloded from one of the Digital Sky Survey servers
+        * **Cache**: Utilize images from a local cache of images there have already been downloded from one of the Digital Sky Survey servers (useful to browse Survey images when offline)
-    * When an image is provided through **From File**, the configured [Blind Solver](../advanced/platesolving.md) is used to determine the coordinates and orientation of the image.
-Blind solving can be a slow process and may take a long time to complete
     * Successfully-solved or downloaded local and sky survey images are cached

 2. **Planetarium Sync**